Le4kno3/Solidity-Contracts/basic-contract-1/README.md

 ### Problem Statement

-Write a contract to print a string "Hello World!".
-Printing should not involve any gas (use `view` or `pure` function modifier) .
+* Write a contract to print a string "Hello World!".
+* Printing should not involve any gas.

+### Hints
+"hints" folder has hint

 ### Solution
 "contracts" folder has the solutions.